cardosogpr/airyoptimized/README.md

 This modpack is built to **_enhance your gameplay experience_** while providing the _**best possible performance**_ for your worlds.
 It includes _**quality-of-life mods**_ like Lightweight Inventory and Litematica to help with your progression and building.

+If you only want the mods folder, you can get it from our GitHub releases: https://github.com/cardosogpr/airyoptimized/releases

+If you find any bugs or feature requests submit on out GitHub issues page: https://github.com/cardosogpr/airyoptimized/issues

 ## List of Mods

 <details>